lowjiajin/snowfall/README.md

 ```

 ### Quickstart
-To start generating IDs, simply create a `Snowfall`.
+To start generating IDs, simply instantiate a `Snowfall`.
 ```
 from snowfall import Snowfall